01732 808 626 info@thinkcbt.com

 Most people experience occasional feelings of anger, when personal expectations, values, rules or standards are threatened, compromised or violated.
 Anger can be viewed as an emotional reaction to perceived threat or danger and in this context, transient anger is part of the normal emotional range.
 Feelings of anger can be an appropriate emotional reaction to frustration, injury, insult or threat to survival or psychological integrity.

-Angry feelings are however different to anger problems.
+Angry feelings are, however, different to anger problems.
 When anger becomes automatic, difficult to control, prolonged, disproportionate and destructive, this can indicate an underlying anger problem or an anger disorder.
 Anger problems can develop when transient feelings of anger are sustained and change to feelings of resentment, bitterness, hatred and destructive rage.

 Anger problems can be psychologically, socially and physiologically damaging.
 Anger can increase the direct risk of physical aggression and can have a detrimental effect on our physical health, relationships and working lives.